 on all workspaces will be in that new position.

 Whereas the vertical dock can only hold one column of icons, the clip

 can have as many icons as you wish, with 2, 3, or more columns or rows.

 icons.
-It's brought up by right-mouse clicking on the clip icon are any icon
+It's brought up by right-mouse clicking on the clip icon are any icon in

-are not for the vertical dock.
+for the vertical dock.